rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 In Job, God speaks of Leviathan as an obedient pet, which is indicative of the relationship of fallen angels to the God most high.

 !!! quote "Job 41:34"
-    He beholdeth all high things: he is a king over all the children of pride.
+    He beholdeth all high things: he is  king over all the children of pride.

 Leviathan is referenced as the force behind worldly powers, king over all the children of pride.